 Q: Can yoga help with relaxation and sleeping?

 A: Yes, yoga can help you feel calm and relaxed as you focus on your breathing and practice keeping your mind still.
 During practice your blood flow increases and your circulation improves which helps more oxygen travel through your body allowing it to function better.
 Your central nervous system is also relaxed by focusing on the present, being aware of each and every breath, which lowers your heart rate and creates a sense of calmness and clarity.

 Q: How often should I attend yoga class?

 A: Yoga is meant to be a daily practice but we all know how busy our lives can become and it’s not usually practical to go to a studio class everyday.
 Even 10 minutes of yoga each day has amazing benefits!
 The more you practice the better but if you can only make it to one class a week then that is a great start and you will still start to feel the benefits.
+Our passes are created to reward a regular practice – the more you attend, the less you pay for each class!
 Of course we would love to see you two or three times a week at the studio but don’t forget you can practice at home between your studio sessions.
 A home practice is a very important part of your overall yoga practice so if you’re thinking of getting started then grab yourself a mat and you can strike a pose anytime…anywhere!

 Q: How can I tell if I am improving in my yoga practice?